K. G. Kannabiran: Lawyer

 He practiced law in Madras (now Chennai) with moderate success and shifted to Hyderabad in 1960 soon after his marriage in 1959.

 Human rights activist

 Kannabiran started his career as an advocate in AP High court in the early 1960s.
 He defended human rights and political dissents cases, including Shankar Guha Niyogi, conspiracy cases and political prisoner cases.
-He was a founding member of PUCL and APCLC and other human rights organizations.
-Kannabiran took up cases of human rights violations, political dissidents and encounter cases, including four major conspiracy cases, Parvathipuram (Srikakulam district), Tarimela Nagi Reddy, Secunderabad and Ramnagar in 1975.
+He was a founding member of PUCL and Andhra Pradesh Civil Liberties Committee and other human rights organizations.
+He took up cases of human rights violations, political dissidents and encounter cases, including four major conspiracy cases, Parvathipuram (Srikakulam district), Tarimela Nagi Reddy, Secunderabad and Ramnagar in 1975.
 Pleading his cases in the lower courts and even in the High Court in appeals, he ultimately succeeded in getting many of the accused in such political dissidence or opposition cases acquitted.
 Particularly, he succeeded in getting acquitted in the High Court, some accused persons, who were convicted and sentenced by the lower courts earlier.